top of page

 Social Settings Management:

-In crowded or overwhelming social settings, these dogs stand in front or behind their owners, creating a physical barrier that offers a sense of security and personal space.
+In crowded or overwhelming social settings, psychiatric service dogs stand in front or behind their owners, creating a physical barrier that offers a sense of security and personal space.
 This buffer zone helps individuals navigate social interactions with greater ease and confidence.
 Service Dogs cannot however guard or be trained for any protective behaviors.

 Secret Signal:

-Dogs respond to a discreet signal by placing their paw on the person's leg.
+Psychiatric service dogs respond to a discreet signal by placing their paw on the person's leg.
 This allows their owners to gracefully exit a situation without drawing attention or feeling embarrassed.
 It gives them a way to "blame the dog" who "needs to go out".
 This "secret signal" empowers individuals to assert control over their environment, enhancing their sense of autonomy and independence.

 Calming Contact: